Spike8086/UNSWow/README.md

 * **Visual Progress & Motivation:** Track your progress through insightful charts and stay inspired with randomly displayed motivational quotes.
 * **Efficient Record Filtering & Detailed Evaluations:** Easily search through your records based on date and receive vivid evaluations of your daily performance.

+## New Update V1.0.7: UNSWow-Mac
+* The UNSWow application package is available for Mac now!!

+* Add a recovery function to recover data from the backup

+* More Robust!!!!
+Better-fitted UI!

 ## Important Notes(how to use it)

 The application  **for Windows User** still not get packed, please download the whole pakage